OfficeDev/office-js-docs-pr/reference/shared/officeui.displayDialog.md

 - Every dialog opens centered on the screen
 - Dialogs appear on top of the app and one another in order of being created

-###Appropiate uses
+###Use a dialog to
 - Display authentication pages to collect user credentials
 - Display an error/progress/input screen from a ShowTaspane or ExecuteAction command
 - Temporarily increase the real state the user needs to achieve a task

-###Innapropiate uses
+###Do not use a dialog to
-- As a primary mechanism for user interaction with a document.
+- Interact back and forth with a document.
 Use a taskpane instead.

 ###Useful patterns
 See [Client Dialog](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Client_Dialog.md) in Office Add-in UX Design Patterns